-The Employer and the Union agree that employees are expected to report to their officially assigned work or duty stations ready to work each scheduled workday.
-The parties agree that an employee's assigned duty station may be changed to remote from their usually assigned duty station.
-The parties agree that some job classifications are not conducive to working away from an assigned work or duty station and therefore will not be eligible for remote work or telework.

-If a Department or Division has a remote work or telework policy and an employee wishes to work remotely, they must request approval from the Employer through their Department or Division and complete any required remote or telework paperwork.
-Employees permitted to work remotely are subject to the policies and procedures of the Employer, the Department, and/or the Division.

-If an employee is permitted to work remotely, they will be working their specified remote work schedule at a mutually agreed upon alternate worksite that is away from their official duty station pursuant to their Employer's, Department's, or Division's policies and procedures.

-The parties also understand that circumstances arise that may change the working conditions and working locations for some employees.
-In the interest of continuing operations for the Employer, Department, and/or Division, working remotely may be available as an alternative to reporting to an employee's official duty station.
+- The Employer and the Union agree that officers are expected to report to their officially assigned work or duty stations ready to work each scheduled workday.
+The parties agree that an officer's assigned duty station may be changed to remote from their usually assigned duty station.
+The parties agree that some job classifications are not conducive to working away from an assigned work or duty station and therefore will not be eligible for remote work or telework. - If a Department/Division has a remote work or telework policy and an officer wishes to work remotely, they must request approval from the Employer through their Department/Division and complete any required remote or telework paperwork.
+Officers permitted to work remotely are subject to the policies and procedures of the Employer, the Department, and/or the Division. - If an officer is permitted to work remotely, they will be working their specified remote work schedule at a mutually agreed upon alternate worksite that is away from their official duty station pursuant to their Employer's, Department's, or Division's policies and procedures. - The parties also understand that circumstances arise that may change the working conditions and working locations for some officers.
+In the interest of continuing operations for the Employer, Department, and/or Division, working remotely may be available as an alternative to reporting to an officer's official duty station.

-Permission to work remotely can be rescinded at any time at the discretion of the Employer, through the Department or Division.

-This Article is not subject to Article XX, Grievance Procedure.
+- Permission to work remotely can be rescinded at any time at the discretion of the Employer, through the Department/Division. - 16.6 This Article is not subject to Article 20, Grievance Procedure.

-Article XVII Reasonable Accommodation
+Article 17.
+Reasonable Accommodation